Gilad Shalit: Gilad Shalit Worldwide Tehillim Project

 was established to support the reciting of Tehillim (Psalms) for Gilad Shalit.
-The goal is to have all of Tehillim recited daily.
+The goal was to have all of Tehillim recited daily.

 Life after release

-Toward Shalit's release, the Israeli Defense Ministry decided, as precedent, that Shalit will be recognized as a disabled veteran with at least 20% disability, immediately upon his release from captivity.
-Shalit was a corporal when he was abducted, and during his captivity he was promoted to sergeant.

-After his release, Shalit returned to his parents' home in Mitzpe Hila.
-His release, the focus of attention in Israel and abroad, attracted many media outlets and ordinary citizens to Mitzpe Hila.
-Out of courtesy to Shalit, and given the sensitivity of the issue, many Israeli media outlets pledged to avoid intensive coverage that may compromise his privacy.
+The Israeli Defense Ministry, in anticipation of his release, determined that Shalit would be accorded the status of a disabled veteran with a minimum of 20% disability immediately following his liberation from captivity.
+At the time of his abduction, Shalit held the rank of corporal, but he was promoted to sergeant during his captivity.
+Upon his release, Shalit returned to his parents' residence in Mitzpe Hila, an event that garnered substantial attention both within Israel and internationally, resulting in the presence of numerous media outlets and ordinary citizens in Mitzpe Hila.
+In an act of consideration for Shalit's privacy, many Israeli media organizations committed to limiting extensive coverage of his return.

-After returning from captivity, Shalit began medical treatment for his injuries.
-On 4 November, he underwent surgery at Rambam Medical Center in Haifa to remove pieces of shrapnel that had been lodged in his arm during the abduction.
-During the two-hour operation, doctors found and removed seven pieces of shrapnel from his elbow and forearm, two of which were pressing on nerves.
-The defense establishment decided to enable Shalit to acclimatize first, after captivity, before beginning the debriefing.
-Ordinarily, debriefing is conducted immediately upon the arrival home of Israeli POWs and captives.
+Following his release from captivity, Shalit initiated medical treatment for his injuries.
+On 4 November, he underwent a surgical procedure at Rambam Medical Center in Haifa to extract shrapnel fragments lodged in his arm during his abduction.
+During the approximately two-hour surgery, medical professionals removed seven pieces of shrapnel from his elbow and forearm, two of which were exerting pressure on nerves.

-In January 2012, Noam Shalit, Gilad's father, announced his intention to run on the Israeli Labor Party's candidates list during primaries for the Knesset.

-On 18 April 2012, Gilad Shalit was discharged from the IDF with the rank of sergeant major.
+In January 2012, Noam Shalit, Gilad's father, declared his intention to participate as a candidate in the Israeli Labor Party's primaries for the Knesset.
+On 18 April 2012, Gilad Shalit was honorably discharged from the IDF with the rank of sergeant major.

-After returning home, Shalit met with, among others, Israeli Prime Minister, Benjamin Netanyahu and French President Nicolas Sarkozy at his residence the Élysée Palace, and he is often followed by the media into sports and other events, in which a public figure is photographed with him.
+Following his return home, Shalit held meetings with various dignitaries, including Israeli prime minister Benjamin Netanyahu and French President Nicolas Sarkozy, at the Élysée Palace.
+He also became a subject of media attention, often being photographed with public figures at sports and other events.

-In June 2012, Shalit, an avid sports enthusiast and fan of Maccabi Tel Aviv B.C., found employment as a sports reporter for Yedioth Ahronoth, covering Israeli and European basketball in a regular column.
-His first assignment was in the United States, covering the 2012 NBA Finals in Oklahoma City.
+In June 2012, Shalit, known for his enthusiasm for sports and his support for Maccabi Tel Aviv B.C., secured employment as a sports reporter for Yedioth Ahronoth, where he contributed a regular column covering Israeli and European basketball.
+His inaugural assignment took him to the United States to report on the 2012 NBA Finals in Oklahoma City.

-In February 2020, he got engaged to his girlfriend of one and a half years, Nitzan Shabbat.

-In June 2021, Hamas published new videos of Shalit from his time in captivity.
-The videos show Shalit working out, getting a shave, tying his shoelaces, and playing with a ball in his cell.
+In February 2020, Shalit became engaged to his girlfriend of a year and a half, Nitzan Shabbat.
+Additionally, in June 2021, Hamas released new videos that depicted Shalit during his captivity, engaging in activities such as exercise, shaving, tying his shoelaces, and playing with a ball in his cell.